2sic/2sxc/ToSIC_SexyContent/Docs-Generator/specs/datasources/list-all.md

         <summary>
           DNN Sql DataSource (...)
         </summary>
-          SqlDataSource which only uses the DNN DB and nothing else, based on the SqlDataSource
+          Sql which only uses the DNN DB and nothing else, based on the Sql DataSource
       </details>
   </tr>
   <tr>